rajivswain/Linux/Linux_Basics.md

 # What is linux?
 - It is a Kernel.
 - These are headles systems.
+- A **headless system** is a computer that operates without a monitor, graphical user interface (GUI) or peripheral devices, such as keyboard and mouse.
 # Linux Operating System:
 - A computer program that organizes a number of other programs at the same time.
 - It is a software that manages all of the hardware resources associated with your desktop or laptop.